Orlov revolt: Ottoman response

-In April the revolutionaries managed to capture the fortress of Navarino however the uprising was already doomed and the Russian fleet abandoned the region in following June.
+In April the revolutionaries managed to capture the fortress of Navarino; however, the uprising was already doomed and the Russian fleet abandoned the region in following June.

 As soon as the first news of the Russian-backed Greek revolt reached the Ottoman capital, the first anti-Greek pogroms broke out in various cities of the Ottoman Empire, including Smyrna.

 With the assistance of Greek islanders, the Russian fleet was able to score a major victory against the Ottoman Navy in the Battle of Cesme, but this did not help the Greek army in Morea.
 As the Russians failed to bring the forces they promised, the revolt was soon crushed.
 Greek reinforcements from Macedonia and Olympus region faced opposition in their descent to Morea and thus were unable to assist the revolutionaries.
-Meanwhile, one of the Ottoman Empire's most competent military commanders and former Grand Vizier, Muhsinzade Mehmed Pasha, took up the command of the garrison at Nafplion and, after calling for militia from some northern provinces, he crushed the Russo-Greek expedition at Tripolitsa.
+Meanwhile, one of the Ottoman Empire's most competent military commanders and former Grand Vizier, Muhsinzade Mehmed Pasha, took up the command of the garrison at Nafplion and, after calling for militia from some northern provinces, crushed the Russo-Greek expedition at Tripolitsa.

 Aftermath

-The Muslim Albanian mercenaries hired by the Ottomans remained in the Peloponnese for several years after the suppression of the revolt, periodically launching reprisals against the Greeks, thus taking revenge for the Christian forces that had massacred Muslim civilians and destroyed property during the uprising.
-Referred to by the local Greek populace as "Turk-Albanians", those forces had also destroyed many cities and towns in Epirus during 1769–70.
-In Patras nearly no one was left alive after the Turkish-Albanian invasion.
-The city of Mystras was left in ruins and the metropolitan bishop Ananias was executed despite having saved the life of several Turks during the uprising.
-A great number of local Greeks were killed by the Albanian groups, while several children were sold to slavery.
-In nine years following the revolt c.
-20,000-30,000 local Greeks either succumbed or left their homeland.
+The Muslim Albanian mercenaries hired by the Ottomans remained in the Peloponnese for several years after the suppression of the revolt, periodically launching reprisals against the Greeks.
+Referred to by the local Greek populace as "Turk-Albanians", these forces had also destroyed many cities and towns in Epirus during 1769–1770.
+In Patras, nearly no one was left alive after the Turkish-Albanian invasion.
+The city of Mystras was left in ruins and the metropolitan bishop Ananias was executed, despite having saved the lives of several Turks during the uprising.
+A great number of local Greeks were killed by the Albanian groups, while several children were sold into slavery in the Ottoman Empire.
+In the nine years following the revolt, c.
+20,000–30,000 local Greeks either succumbed or left their homeland.

 The Ottoman government was unable to pay the wages the Albanian mercenaries demanded for their service, causing the latter to ravage the region.
-In 1774 the Russo-Turkish War ended with the Treaty of Küçük Kaynarca which granted general amnesty to the population.
+In 1774, the Russo-Turkish War ended with the Treaty of Küçük Kaynarca, which granted general amnesty to the population.
 Nevertheless, attacks by Muslim Albanian mercenaries in the region continued not only against the Greek population but also against Turks.
-The extensive destruction and lack of control in the Peloponnese forced the central Ottoman government to send a regular Turkish military force to suppress those Albanian troops in 1779, and eventually drive them out from Peloponnese.
+The extensive destruction and lack of control in the Peloponnese forced the central Ottoman government to send a regular Turkish military force to suppress the Albanian troops in 1779, and eventually drive them out from Peloponnese.